Using the Ada Server

 - The left half of the screen is your local computer and drives, the right half is your personal web server space.

-- If there isn’t a folder called public_html on the right side, right click and create a new directory called public_html and set the permissions or properties to 755 (if necessary.)
+- If there isn’t a folder called public_html on the right side, right click and create a new directory called public_html and set the permissions or properties to 755 and check the box "recurse into subdirectories" (if necessary.)

-- Edit your web files as usual, saving to timmy or your preferred location.
+- Edit your web files as usual, saving to OneDrive or your preferred location.
+If you are using Horizon, you must save your files to OneDrive.

 - When you are ready to test, locate the local web files and folders in the left pane.
 Drag and drop them into your public_html folder in the right pane.